Why we are collecting your data

 Chelmsford City Council is a data controller.
 This means we need to collect your personal data so we can determine whether or not you are a ‘fit and proper person’ to be the holder of a licence associated with the hackney carriage and private hire trade.
 We will only collect the personal data from you that we need in order to prove that you comply with the pre-licensing and licensing conditions requirements.

 - Driver licence information and history

-- Criminal conviction information and complete history (please note that the Rehabilitation of Offenders Act 1974 does not apply to the taxi trade, and no conviction is therefore ever considered to be spent)
+- Criminal conviction information and complete history (the Rehabilitation of Offenders Act 1974 does not apply to the taxi trade, and no conviction is therefore ever considered to be spent)

 - Proof of your right to work and reside in the United Kingdom.

-Please note that all the above information is collected in relation to an application for a drivers’ licence.
+We collect all the above information in relation to an application for a drivers’ licence.
 A lesser amount of personal information is required prior to the grant of a vehicle or operator licence.

 The basis for the processing

 We do this as a task carried out in the public interest.
 We will not be able to determine whether or not you are a fit and proper person to hold a licence as defined by our licensing conditions without this information.

 Who we will share your information with

 We may share your information with external parties such as the Police, the Home Office or other Government Department in the interests of preventing or detecting crime.
 Your information may also be shared with any other body that demonstrates it has a right to your information for this purpose.